Schwannomatosis

 Coping and support

 Learning you have schwannomatosis may cause a range of emotions.
 Joining a support group that meets in person or online may help you cope with the emotions you're feeling.
-Also reach out to family members and friends for support.
+It also may help to reach out to family members and friends for support.

 Preparing for an appointment

-You may be referred to a doctor who specializes in brain and nervous system conditions, known as a neurologist.
+You may be referred to a specialist in brain and nervous system conditions, known as a neurologist.

 Here's some information to help you get ready for your appointment.